What we believe about baptism

 Scheduling a baptism at Gloria Dei

-We will hold baptisms in the sanctuary with a pastor and groups of fewer than 10, wearing masks.
+We will hold baptisms in the sanctuary with a pastor and groups of 35 or fewer, wearing masks.
 We will record the baptism and it will be a part of the following Sunday's worship.
 To schedule the date of your child’s baptism, email Office Coordinator Karen Earhuff or call (651) 699-1378.

 Register for Baptism Orientation